Cldfire/nvml-wrapper/README.md

 `nvml-wrapper` builds on top of generated bindings for NVML that make use of the [`libloading`][libloading] crate.
-This means the NVML library gets loaded upon calling `NVML::init` and can return an error if NVML isn't present, making it possible to drop NVIDIA-related features in your code at runtime on systems that don't have relevant hardware.
+This means the NVML library gets loaded upon calling `Nvml::init` and can return an error if NVML isn't present, making it possible to drop NVIDIA-related features in your code at runtime on systems that don't have relevant hardware.

-Successful execution of `NVML::init` means:
+Successful execution of `Nvml::init` means:

 * The NVML library was present on the system and able to be opened
 * The function symbol to initialize NVML was loaded and called successfully
 * An attempt has been made to load all other NVML function symbols

-Every function you call thereafter will individually return an error if it couldn't be loaded from the NVML library during the `NVML::init` call.
+Every function you call thereafter will individually return an error if it couldn't be loaded from the NVML library during the `Nvml::init` call.

-Note that it's not advised to repeatedly call `NVML::init` as the constructor has to perform all the work of loading the function symbols from the library each time it gets called.
-Instead, call `NVML::init` once and store the resulting `NVML` instance somewhere to be accessed throughout the lifetime of your program.
+Note that it's not advised to repeatedly call `Nvml::init` as the constructor has to perform all the work of loading the function symbols from the library each time it gets called.
+Instead, call `Nvml::init` once and store the resulting `Nvml` instance somewhere to be accessed throughout the lifetime of your program.

 ## NVML Support